jmb-ops/jmb-ops/README.md

 CoderFortress is founded by an IT professional with a strong educational background and hands-on experience:

 ### Education:
-Associate Degrees in Cybersecurity and Computer Systems Current Studies: Pursuing a Bachelor's in Cybersecurity and Information Assurance at WGU (Junior Year)
+Associate Degrees in Cybersecurity and Computer Systems from Rio Hondo.

+Current Studies: Pursuing a Bachelor's in Cybersecurity and Information Assurance at WGU (Junior Year)

 ### Certifications:
 CompTIA A+ Certification

 ### Our Services:
-- Cybersecurity
-  Comprehensive Vulnerability Assessments
-  Expert Consulting Services to safeguard your business
+- Cybersecurity: Vulnerability assessments and internet facing linux web server EDR services.
 - Web Development:
   Crafting Responsive, Visually Appealing Websites Tailored Solutions for Small Businesses and Individuals